Learn to Use the Sword of the Samurai in our 10-Week Beginners Course Starting Monday April 27th 2026!

-The Japanese Sword is the most refined, beautiful and efficent sword ever made.
+The Japanese Sword is the most refined, beautiful and efficient sword ever made.
 If someone is holding that sword in their hand they either have no idea what they are doing...or they know EXACTLY what they are doing.
-It's no co-incidence that the most popular warriors in fiction from the newly released Netflix hit, "The Blue-Eyed Samurai", to Highlander, from Rouroni Kenshin to the Jedi (the recent Ahsoka series even referred to Bokken Jedi! - Bokken are the wooden training swords we use - just as Sabine did), from John Wick to Machione in The Walking Dead, and Jin Sakai of the mega hit computer game, "Ghosts of Tsuhima" are experts of the Samurai Sword.
-With films like the Last Samurai, the hit Age of the Samurai Netflix Series and the upcoming Shogun Series, it's easy to understand our fascianation with the historical samurai and the weapon that defined them.
+It's no co-incidence that the most popular warriors in fiction from the Netflix hit, "The Blue-Eyed Samurai", to Highlander, from Rouroni Kenshin to the Jedi (the Ahsoka series even referred to Bokken Jedi! - Bokken are the wooden training swords we use - just as Sabine did), from John Wick to Machione in The Walking Dead, mega hit computer game, "Ghosts of Tsuhima" and "Ghost of Yotei" and are experts of the Samurai Sword.
+With films like the Last Samurai, the hit Age of the Samurai Netflix Series, the INCREDIBLE Shogun Series (9-mIllion people saw Iaido in the opening episode and the series went on to win 4 Golden Globes, and an all-time record breaking 14 Emmy's!) and Last Samurai Standing, it's easy to understand our fascination with the historical samurai and the weapon that defined them.

 Up until quite recently the secrets of using the samurai sword were locked away in small provinces in Japan.
 Certain classical styles of using the samurai sword kept a closely guarded secret in domains such as Tosa until as recently as the early 1900's.
 And finding genuine instruction (or there were plenty of people making up awfully silly ninja stuff!) in Japanese Swordsmanship in Ireland...well you could forget that, until now.